-Bipolar Life focuses on the establishment and operation support of bipolar support groups around Victoria.
-We also conduct events to educate and raise awareness of bipolar disorder.
+Apart from the establishment and operation support of support groups around Victoria, we also conduct events to educate and raise awareness of bipolar disorder.
 Bipolar support groups provide a confidential environment free of scrutiny and judgement.
 We believe everyone has information and knowledge to share, which can be a coping skill, a success story, or a new type of treatment.

 Bipolar Life aims to encourage consumer advocacy and treatment acceptance, civic engagement and outreach, and alleviate stigmas surrounding mental illnesses and symptoms in order to reduce treatment resistance.
 Publications, education, and outreach are also utilised to take a proactive approach toward social welfare, its treatment programs, and policy issues in the mental health sector.

 Bipolar Life is governed by a committee of 12 dedicated to supporting individuals with the much misunderstood and devastating condition of bipolar.

 Bipolar Life creates opportunities for meaningful lives by compassionately engaging with individuals and providing peer-led support groups, educational programs and materials, and wellness tools that focus on resilience, achievement, creativity, and connection.